Ringa Tauira Kākahu

 "For me, the ultimate buzz is when we get the garments made and they're out in the stores and people start ringing and saying 'Hey it fits beautifully, it looks beautiful, and I want more.'"

 To become a patternmaker you need to have a New Zealand Diploma in Fashion Technology (Level 5) or equivalent.
 You can learn to become a patternmaker through a course or through a Competenz apprenticeship.

 - Eastern Institute of Technology (EIT) website - information on the Diploma in Fashion Technology

-- Southern Institute of Technology - information on the Diploma in Fashion Technology
+- Southern Institute of Technology - information on the Graduate Diploma in Fashion (Design and Technology)

 A minimum of three years of secondary education is recommended.
 Useful subjects include design and visual communication (graphics), digital technologies, maths and processing technologies.

 Patternmakers need to be:

 - able to follow instructions

 - good at maths so they can measure and make calculations

 - good problem-solvers.